 Why Spiritual Narcissism?

 There are countless spiritual narcissists in the church body.
 They appear in every church, from the members all the way up to the highest leaders.
 So what makes Christianity and other spiritual religions such a hub for spiritual narcissists?
 The two biggest reasons are authority and trust.
-People who are members of church historically tended to be trusted more in society because they held to a standard that was higher than the rest of society.
-If they followed the 10 Commandments as a professing Christian, then that would mean they wouldn’t lie, covet, steal, or dishonor others, among other things.
-Surely, someone who is that conscientious about life would not be mean, nasty and abusive behind the scenes!
+Church members and leaders are historically trusted more in society because they hold to a higher standard than the rest of society.

 Putting it All Together